🌊 Resilience

 The best response to self-doubt is immediate action

-In our everyday lives, that voice doesn't always talk about painting.
-It might tell you that you aren't ready to apply for that promotion, or that you aren't talented enough to start a garden, or even that you aren't brave enough to mend a broken friendship.
-We often wait for the feeling of confidence to arrive before we begin, but the truth is that confidence is usually the reward for starting, not the prerequisite.
-The doubt stays loud as long as we remain still, feeding on our hesitation.
+In our everyday lives, that voice doesn't always talk about art.
+It might whisper that you aren't ready to start that new business, or that you aren't talented enough to learn a new language, or even that you aren't brave enough to mend a broken relationship.
+We often wait for a sense of certainty or a burst of confidence before we move, but certainty rarely comes while we are sitting still.
+We have to move through the fear to find the strength on the other side.

 inspiring